-In accordance with the provisions of National Instrument 52-109 - Certification of disclosure in Issuers' Annual and Interim Filings, the Company has limited the design of its disclosure controls and procedures and internal control over financial reporting to exclude controls, policies and procedures of Ungava Spirits.
-Corby acquired the Ungava Spirits Brands on September 30, 2016, and the brand portfolio and other assets acquired are currently operated by Corby's wholly-owned subsidiary, Ungava Spirits.
+In accordance with the provisions of National Instrument 52-109 - Certification of disclosure in Issuers' Annual and Interim Filings, the Company has limited the design of its disclosure controls and procedures and internal control over financial reporting to exclude controls, policies and procedures of Foreign Affair Winery Limited ("Foreign Affair Winery").
+Corby acquired the Foreign Affair Wines on October 2, 2017, and the brand portfolio and other assets acquired are currently operated by Corby's wholly-owned subsidiary, Foreign Affair Winery.

-Further details related to the acquisition of the Ungava Spirits Brands are disclosed in Note 6 in the Notes to the Company's annual consolidated financial statements for the year ended June 30, 2017.
+Further details related to the acquisition of the Foreign Affair Wines is include in Note 6 in the Notes to the Company's annual audited consolidated financial statements for the year ended June 30, 2018.

-Since the completion of the Ungava Spirits Brands transaction on September 30, 2016, the acquired Ungava Spirits Brands have contributed \$8.6 million to revenues and are net earnings neutral.
-The purchase price has been allocated as described in Note 6 to the annual consolidated financial statements for the year ended June 30, 2017.
+Since the completion of the acquisition of Foreign Affair Wines on October 2, 2017, the acquired brands and assets have contributed \$1.6 million to revenues and is net earnings accretive.
+The purchase price has been allocated as described in Note 6 to the annual audited consolidated financial statements for the year ended June 30, 2018.

-The scope limitation discussed under this section is primarily based on the time required to assess Ungava Spirits' disclosure controls and procedures and internal controls over financial reporting in a manner that is consistent with the Company's other operations.
-Subsequent to the acquisition on September 30, 2016, the Company began and has largely completed the integration of Ungava Spirits into our systems and control structures.
-The assessment on the design effectiveness of disclosure controls and procedures and internal controls over financial reporting is on track for completion within the required time frame enabling assessment of operating effectiveness thereafter.
+The scope limitation discussed under this section is primarily based on the time required to assess Foreign Affair Winery's disclosure controls and procedures and internal controls over financial reporting in a manner that is consistent with the Company's other operations.
+Subsequent to the acquisition on October 2, 2017, the Company began and is now well underway on the integration of Foreign Affair Winey into our systems and control structures.
+The assessment on the design effectiveness of disclosure controls and procedures and internal controls over financial reporting is on track for completion within the required time frame enabling the assessment of operating effectiveness thereafter.